Elisabeth Beresford: The Wombles

 The name "Wombles" was inspired by her daughter Kate's mispronunciation ("Ma, isn't it great on Wombledon Common?") when Beresford took her children to Wimbledon Common for a Boxing Day stroll.
 That same day, Beresford made a list of Womble names.
 Many characters were based on her family: Great Uncle Bulgaria on her father-in-law, Tobermory on her brother, a skilled inventor, Orinoco on her son, and Madame Cholet on her mother.
 The Wombles' names came from sources as varied as the town where Beresford's daughter went on a French exchange and the name of the college attended by a nephew.

 The first Wombles book appeared in 1968, illustrated by Margaret Gordon, whose work on all the early Wombles books defined their distinctive appearance.
 After a broadcast on Jackanory, the BBC decided to make an animated series.

-The Wombles' motto, "Make Good Use of Bad Rubbish," and their passion for recycling was far ahead of its time, and inspired children to begin organising "Womble Clearing Up Groups".
-Thirty-five five-minute films were broadcast on BBC 1, accompanied by Mike Batt's music and the Wombles' theme song, "Wombling Free".
+The Wombles' motto, "Make Good Use of Bad Rubbish", and their passion for recycling was far ahead of its time, and inspired children to begin organising "Womble Clearing Up Groups".
+Thirty-five five-minute films were broadcast on BBC1, accompanied by Mike Batt's music and the Wombles' theme song, "Wombling Free".
 Marked by actor Bernard Cribbins's voices and the work of animators Ivor Wood and (later) Barry Leith, the Wombles grew in popularity.
 Beresford took part in live phone-ins with children in Australia.
 In South Africa she enchanted a hundred Zulus with Womble stories.
 Back in England, she made countless public appearances with the Wombles across the country.

 Within ten years, Beresford had written over 20 Wombles books (translated into more than 40 languages), another 30 television films, and a Wombles stage show, one version of which ran in the West End.
 The range of Wombles products that appeared included soap, T-shirts, mugs, washing-up cloths and soft toys.